Need a reason to check out this year's Old Town Waverly Park Festival, September 26 and 27? We've got a few...

 10. Enjoy live entertainment throughout the festival.

-BONUS: New this year is a Car Show on Sunday!
+BONUS: A Car Show on Sunday!

 Beginning at 10:30 am on Sunday, check out the Old Town Waverly Park Car Show!
-This will be the first year for the car show and in addition to browsing through the beautiful classic cars, you'll also enjoy fiddler Isaac Deak, who will be roaming through the car show from 1 to 2 pm.
+This will be the second year for the car show and in addition to browsing through the beautiful classic cars, you'll also enjoy fiddler Isaac Deak, who will be roaming through the car show from 1 to 2 pm.

 See the complete event schedule on the Old Town Waverly Park Festival listing on our calendar, as well as what else is coming up in Morgan County!
 If you're thinking about making it a weekend trip, be sure to check out the area's options for lodging, as well as locally owned eateries and other fun things to do.
 Additional events coming up at Old Town Waverly Park include the Haunting of Waverly in October and Santa in Park in December, or come explore the park on your own any time.